tjmahr/2015_Coartic/data/README.md

 ## subj.csv

-Child-level scores.
+Child-level scores that relevant for analyses.
 One row per participant.

 - `Subj`: Participant ID number.
 - `Age`: Age in months.
 Rounded to one decimal place, so that 1.1 months